WebAudio DSP in Web Assembly from Rust

 Empirically, it seems the JS implementation started to perform better than my wasm implementation for simple audio file playback at ~900 concurrent nodes (wasm started to have audio dropouts, JS implementation seemed more stable).

-This isn’t all that interesting or surprising; in the wasm
+This isn’t all that interesting or surprising; in the wasm implementation we

-have extra overhead copying inputs
+have extra overhead copying inputs to a Float32Array that is accessible to

-instance, and then copying the wasm
+our wasm instance, and then copying the wasm’s outputs back over to

 JS-land.